-- .1 Vertical hollow steel drive shaft with flexible coupling(s) to transmit power from the motor to the pump. - .2 Drive shaft and coupling(s) shall have a service factor of 2.5 to ensure ample capacity to transmit power continuously for all operating conditions with up to 3 degrees of misalignment which may occur during or develop after installation and should accommodate any thermal expansion based on a temperature differential of one hundred (100) degrees Fahrenheit. - .3 Submit shop drawings of the drive shaft assembly in accordance with Section 01 33 00 Submittal Procedures.
+- .1 General - .1 Casing shall be rated for 1.5 times working pressure. - .2 Drive Shaft Assembly - .1 Vertical hollow steel drive shaft with flexible coupling(s) to transmit power from the motor to the pump. - .2 Drive shaft and coupling(s) shall have a service factor of 2.5 to ensure ample capacity to transmit power continuously for all operating conditions with up to three (3) degrees of misalignment which may occur during or develop after installation and should accommodate any thermal expansion based on a temperature differential of one hundred (100) degrees Fahrenheit.